-We collect information provided directly to us by a patient or his/her provider.
+We collect information provided directly to us by a patient or their provider.

 The types of information we may collect from you include:

-(a) Account Information, such as name, email address, phone number, and any other information a patient or provider may choose to provide;
+• Account information, such as name, email address, date of birth, gender, phone number, and any other information a patient or provider may choose to provide;

-(c) Information About Others, such as the names, telephone numbers and email addresses of patient caregivers.
+• Information about others, such as the names, telephone numbers, and email addresses of patient caregivers.

-(d) Other information you choose to provide, such as when you contact us, or when you request technical or customer support.
+• Other information you choose to provide when, for example, you contact us or when you request technical or customer support.

 When you access or use DANA, the types of information we may automatically collect about you include:

 o Assessment data.
 We collect data regarding your responses on reaction time measurements and psychological questionnaires to share with your healthcare provider.
-These data include assessment type, date and time of the assessment, timestamps of responses, and response (chosen or filled in).
+These data include assessment type, date and time of the assessment, timestamps of responses, and responses (multiple choice or fill-in style).

 o Device information.
 We collect device-specific information such as the mobile device model number and operating system version used for DANA.